cloudmesh-community/book/chapters/prg/python/python.md

         print(i,' ',j)
 ```

-In this case we have two nested loops.
+In this case, we have two nested loops.
 The code will iterate over the
 entire coordinate range (0,0) to (9,9)

 ## Datatypes